fo3cus/countdown_timer/README.md

 <h3 align="center">Countdown Timer</h3>

   <p align="center">
-    This is a countdown timer created in Python using Tkinter.
+    This is a countdown timer created in Python using Tkinter. <br />
     It will run full screen on execution and display large numbers on a black background.
     <!-- <br />
     <a href="https://github.com/fo3cus/countdown_timer"><strong>Explore the docs »</strong></a> -->
     <br />